 Duranta erecta 'Sheena's Gold' (syn.
-Duranta repens 'Sheena's Gold') is an excellent, easy-to-grow, densely foliaged cultivar of this shrub for our climate, reaching a height of 3m, although it can be kept shorter by pruning in late winter, and can be clipped into formal shapes or a hedge.
+Duranta repens 'Sheena's Gold') is an excellent, easy-to-grow, densely foliaged cultivar of this shrub, for our climate, reaching a height of 3 m, although it can be kept shorter by pruning in late winter, and can be clipped into formal shapes or a hedge.
 It could also be trained into a small tree with a single trunk, if desired.

 Orange berries which may sometimes develop after flowering are said to be poisonous.
 'Sheena's Gold' forms an effective partner to blue or purple flowers (such as Salvia), or with variegated yellow/green foliage plants (such as the Iresine cultivar shown in the top photo); or it can echo the hue of yellow flowers from plants grown nearby.
-It hails from areas in Central and Southern America.